The Latest Trend in Hockey Training Centers

 If and when a player has practice or a game on a natural rink after training on synthetic ice, their performance and experience will improve.

-It’s a similar phenomenon to Olympic athletes who train in high altitude and compete at low altitude–they’ve got an edge over their competition because of their high-altitude physical adaptations.
+It’s a similar phenomenon to Olympic athletes who train at high altitude and compete at low altitude–they’ve got an edge over their competition because of their high-altitude physical adaptations.

 More skaters, more ice demand